biopragmatics/bioversions/docs/failures.md

 - failed to resolve DisGeNet
 - failed to resolve Antibody Registry
-- failed to resolve HGNC
-- failed to resolve ITIS
+- failed to resolve National Cancer Institute Thesaurus
 - failed to resolve SwissLipids